This immune-boosting Daal is packed with flavor and benefits, featuring anti-inflammatory spices like turmeric, ginger, garlic, and cayenne pepper.

 Recipe Notes

-• Once the water is at a rolling boil, generously salt the water and add in uncooked rice.
+• Once water is at a rolling boil, generously salt the water and add rice.

-• Cookย without, reducing the heat, forย 6 minutesย (Taste test to ensure it is tender.) and thenย drain and fluffย with a fork.
+• Cook without reducing the heat for 6 minutes (Taste test to ensure it is tender.), then drain and fluff with a fork.
 Easy!

-Note 4: Raita: While not necessary, if you'd like a creamy sauce to go alongside, we'd recommend this quick cucumber raita: Add the following ingredients to a medium-sized bowl: 1/2 cup plain, full-fat Greek yogurt (we love Greek Godsยฎ), 1/2 cup finely chopped English or Persian cucumber, 2 tablespoons chopped fresh cilantro, 2 teaspoons chopped green onions, 1/4 teaspoon each: cumin, coriander, and fine sea salt.
-Stir until combined and then refrigerate.
-Stir before adding to the Daal.
+• Raita: If you’d like a creamy sauce, I recommend this quick cucumber raita: Add the following ingredients to a medium bowl: 1/2 cup plain, full-fat Greek yogurt, 1/2 cup finely chopped English or Persian cucumber, 2 tablespoons chopped fresh cilantro, 2 teaspoons chopped green onions, 1/4 teaspoon each: cumin, coriander, and fine sea salt.
+Stir until combined and refrigerate.
+Stir before adding.

 Nutrition